 The practice was set up in 1980 as John Simpson & Partners Ltd. Since 2012, the practice has traded as John Simpson Architects.
 It has worked on a wide variety of projects which include Public, Educational, Commercial and Residential buildings.
 It has also built up an expertise in dealing with large scale masterplans both within sensitive urban locations and on green field sites.

 Its work revolves around the notion that Architecture is a public art where each and every building façade forms the character and shape of the public realm - the streets, the squares and the major civic spaces that we all use.
 As such it must use a language of building which is recognisable and by necessity, draws on our collective cultural experience - the inherited language of Architecture that each and everyone of us can relate to and understand.

-Based in Bloomsbury in the centre of London the practice carries out projects across the world, in Britain, Europe and the USA.
+Based in the centre of London the practice carries out projects across the world, in Britain, Europe and the USA.
 Its work ranges from the design of a major new university facility or an urban extension of a town to the design of an individual house or interior of a shop.

 In general, the emphasis within the work of the practice is to create an architecture which is timeless: one that uses updated traditional forms to respond to contemporary requirements and modern technology.
 In this respect, the practice can claim a first for many of its buildings; for instance, the Galleries at Buckingham Palace opened in 2002 by HM Queen Elizabeth II, are the first of their type to incorporate the latest modern conservation technology for works of art within a design that is thoroughly traditional and classical.